miraclx/kairos/README.md

 ## Resume?

 While kairos runs, it atomically dumps it's state to a cache file - `.cache.json` that includes information about all the permutations that have been tried to avoid having to retry them on subsequent runs.

+It's worth noting that, due to the nature of this behaviour, the cache file grows infinitely.

+- To disable writing a cache file, use the `--no-cache` CLI flag.
+- To disable reading the cache file, use the `--fresh` CLI flag.